-Don’t forget to sign up for the classes to get in-person instruction and access to the PowerPoints!
+Don’t forget to sign up for my classes and seminars to get in-person instruction and access to the PowerPoints!

 Specific Role Character Interviews — Use this set of interviews to question your characters about their qualifications for the specific role you have in mind for them in the story.
 Includes hero, villain, comic relief, sidekick and love interest.